ishan2718/snipsage/README.md

 - Choose the .vsix file you just downloaded.

 How to Use
+- Open command palette using Ctrl + Shift + P on Windows or Cmd + Shift + P on Mac and search SnipSage.
+You will see a list of SnipSage commands.
 - The first time you run a SnipSage command, you will be prompted to enter your Google Gemini API key.
 This will be securely saved for future use.
 To Explain Code:
 - Select a block of code.